heineman/algorithms-nutshell-2ed/Figures/src/algs/chapter1/README.txt

 Version: 2.0
-Date: 6-24-2015
+Date: 12-23-2015

-Figure 1-1: Sample set of points
+Figure 1-1: Sample set of 15 points in plane

 Figure 1-2: Computed convex hull for points

-Figure 1-3: Hull formed using greedy approach
+Figure 1-3: Hull formed using a Greedy strategy

 Figure 1-4: Hull formed by merging upper and lower partial hulls